paragonie/ciphersweet/docs/README.md

 * Ciphertexts (encrypted messages) are indistinguishable from each other.
 * Blind indexes offer limited searching capabilities.
   * They don't support `LIKE` operators or regular expressions.
-* Each blind index is one-way (a.k.a. irreversible).
+* Each blind index is one-way (a.k.a. irreversible) and can be created on the plaintext itself, or a **transformation** of the plaintext.
-* Each blind index can be created on the plaintext itself, or a **transformation** of the plaintext.
   Example transformations include:
   * Last four numeric digits of the plaintext
   * First letter of the plaintext
   * All-lowercase representation of the plaintext